xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/spock.md

 ### Config overrides

-Junit extension does not require an annotation for each override, so INSTEAD of:
+The JUnit extension does not require an annotation for each override, so INSTEAD of:

 ```groovy